rock-core/rock-and-syskit/source/basics/deployment.html.md

 The static configuration is stored within YAML files in `config/orogen/`.
-Each file is named after the component model that is configured, so for instance `config/orogen/cart_ctrl_wdls::WDLSSolver` stores the configuration of all components under that name.
-Each file can contain multiple configurations within sections, but for now we'll only use the `default` configuration, which is the one that is loaded by default unless specified otherwise.
+Each file is named after the component model that is configured, so for instance `config/orogen/cart_ctrl_wdls::WDLSSolver.yml` stores the configuration of all components under that name.
+Each file can contain multiple configurations within sections, but for now we will only use the `default` configuration, which is the one that is loaded by default unless specified otherwise.

 Let's generate configuration file templates for the components we are using.
 The